gap-packages/francy/README.md

 Groups, Algorithms, Programming - a System for Computational Discrete Algebra.

-Unlike [XGAP](https://github.com/gap-packages/xgap), Francy is not linked with any GUI framework and instead, this package is responsible for the generation of a semantic model that can be used to produce a graphical representation using any other framework / language.
+Unlike [XGAP](https://github.com/gap-packages/xgap), Francy is not linked with any GUI framework and instead, this package generates a semantic model of data structures that can be used to produce a graphical representation of these, using any other framework / language.

 See [Official Documentation](https://gap-packages.github.io/francy/doc/chap1.html)

-We provide a Javascript implementation able to produce a graphical representation of the semantic model, that works on Jupyter environments, embedded in a Web page or as a Desktop Application (e.g. using electron).
+We provide a Javascript module able to produce graphical representations of the semantic model, that works on Jupyter environments, embedded in a Web page or as a Desktop Application (e.g. using electron).

 See [Graphics Interface](/js)